Jemisode/poke-pong/README.md

 # Poké Pong

-The brief of the DevelopMe technical challenge was to create a tool which randomly creates pairings for a table tennis tournament bracket from a list of names collected from the user.
+The brief of the Develop Me technical challenge was to create a tool which randomly creates pairings for a table tennis tournament bracket from a list of names collected from the user.

 Optional advanced features included: